 Most bridal boutiques that stock bridesmaid dresses will also carry a range of mother-of-the-bride outfits, so ensuring that the choice of outfits complements one another can be relatively easy.

 The mother of the bride’s outfit should stand out – rather than blend in – with those of the bridesmaids and extended bridal party.

 Perhaps a similar color but slightly deeper shade or introducing pattern or lace to the mother of the bride outfit is an appropriate way of doing this?

-Consider the colours in your wedding photos and whether or not the outfits complementing one another is something that is important to you.
+Consider the colors in your wedding photos and whether or not the outfits complementing one another is something that is important to you.

 If not, then arguably it doesn’t matter whether or not outfits go.

-If this is important to you however, ensure that as the bride, you give opinions and guidance about color selection for the mother of the bride outfit, as it is likely that you will have chosen the colours for the bridesmaid dresses.
+If this is important to you, however, ensure that as the bride, you give opinions and guidance about color selection for the mother of the bride outfit, as it is likely that you will have chosen the colors for the bridesmaid dresses.

 Does The Mother Of The Bride Get Ready With The Bride?

 On the wedding day morning, it is common for the mother of the bride to get ready with the bride herself and the bridal party.